Brian Volk-Weiss: Career

 In March 2019, it was announced that Volk-Weiss would serve as an executive producer with Sony Pictures Television on the revival of Mad About You, the NBC series that aired from 1992 to 1999.
 The revival began airing on Spectrum Originals in November 2019 with Paul Reiser and Helen Hunt reprising their roles from the original.
 Also in November 2019, the third season of Volk-Weiss' The Toys That Made Us premiered on Netflix.
 A spin-off series that Volk-Weiss also created, executive produced, and directed called The Movies That Made Us premiered on Netflix later in the month.
 In May 2020, a new Volk-Weiss-created series entitled A Toy Store Near You debuted as a production of The Nacelle Company on various platforms.
 Recently, Volk Weiss signed deals with Sony Pictures and MLGPC.
+In January 2024, Volk-Weiss was announced to be co-writing the Marvel Comics series Aliens: What If...? with Adam F. Goldberg, Hans Rodionoff, and Leon and Paul Reiser, to be illustrated by Guiu Vilanova.